CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/rdm/migration/README.md

 invenio migration community dump --slug 'sspn' --title 'Summer Student Project Notes' --filepath /path/to/cds_migrator_kit/rdm/migration/streams.yaml
 ```

+#### Missing Users files

+Make sure to add the user files required to be able to run the migration.
+The files can be found in `/eos/media/cds/cds-rdm/dev/migration/users/`.
+They should be stored in path indicated in the streams.yaml, the value that corresponds to the `record.transform.missing_users` key.

 #### Records migration

 Run the below command to migrate records in the created community from before: